Missile defense systems by country: Ballistic missile defence

-The Ballistic Missile Defence Program is an initiative to develop and deploy a multi-layered ballistic missile defense system to protect India from ballistic missile attacks.
+The Indian Ballistic Missile Defence Program is an initiative to develop and deploy a multi-layered ballistic missile defense system to protect India from ballistic missile attacks.

-India is pioneer in defence dome system, The program was launched in year 1999 after kargil war.
+India was a pioneer in South Asia to commence development of a defence dome system.The program was launched in year 1999 after Kargil war.

 Introduced in light of the ballistic missile threat from Pakistan, it is a double-tiered system consisting of two interceptor missiles, namely the Prithvi Air Defence (PAD) missile for high-altitude interception, and the Advanced Air Defence (AAD) Missile for lower altitude interception.
 The missiles mentioned was developed as a part of Phase 1.
 The two-tiered shield should be able to intercept an incoming missile having a range of up to 2,000 kilometers.

 PAD was tested in November 2006, followed by AAD in December 2007.
 With the test of the PAD missile, India became the fourth country to have successfully developed an Anti-ballistic missile system, after United States, Russia and Israel.
 On 6 March 2009, India again successfully tested its missile defense shield, during which a test "enemy" missile was intercepted at an altitude of 75 km.

 On 6 May 2012, it was announced that Phase-I is complete and can be deployed to protect two Indian cities at a short notice.
 New Delhi, the national capital, and Mumbai, had been selected for the ballistic missile defence shield.
 After successful implementation in Delhi and Mumbai, the system will be used to cover other major cities in the country.
 This shield can destroy incoming ballistic missiles with range up to 2,000 km.
 When the Phase II is completed and PDV is developed, the two anti-ballistic missiles can intercept targets up to range 5,000 km both at exo- and endo-atmospheric (inside the atmosphere) regions.

 Apart from DRDO's endeavour to develop a potent missile defense, India is reportedly examining the Israeli Arrow, the Almaz design bureau's S-300 PMU-1/-2 and S-400 and the Antey design bureau's Antey 2500/S-300VM.
 India has procured a squadron of S-300V systems which are in use as an 'anti-tactical ballistic missile screen'.

 India also purchased S-400 system from Russia for US$5.4 billion in 2018.